Anvith00/Scene-Viewer-freeglut/README.md

 5. Mouse and keyboard callbacks to be able to perform actions on each mouse or keyboard event, to traverse around the three-dimensional world created in the code using two transform functions : Translation and Rotation.

-**NOTICE: xxf86vm is required.
+**NOTICE: xxf86vm might be required.
 If you are running Linux, you can easily install libXxf86vm/libxxf86vm/xxf86vm (depending on the distro you have, package names vary oftentimes in different package families of distros) in the terminal with your package manager.**

 Example, for installing in Fedora ,type in:
 `sudo dnf install libXxf86vm*`